Alex-Nygaard/Book-Inventory/README.md

 Success criteria in order of priority.
 These criterias have been consulted with and confirmed by the client.

 * Secure login
-  * Custom username
+* Register new users
-  * Encrypted password
+  * Stores encrypted email, username and password
 * Having categories for book characteristics
   * Title
   * Authors